irtimaled/BoundingBoxOutlineReloaded/README.md

 - Desert Temples; orange boxes envelop the pyramid and towers.
 Go grab some loot but beware TNT boobie traps!
 - Jungle Temples; green boxes surround the temple.
 Indianna Jones would've love these!
 - Ocean Monuments; cyan boxes indicate where guardians spawn.
 New sea lantern and prismarine block types FTW.
+- End Cities; magenta boxes show the rooms, corridors and air ships in the End.
+Time to fall with style!
 - Strongholds; yellow boxes show each room in the stronghold.
 Does anyone make anything with silverfish spawners?
 - Mine Shafts; light gray boxes illustrate each of the mine shafts.
 Cobwebs... grrr!
 - Villages; multicoloured spheres encircle  the village, with boxes marking if and where iron golems will spawn.
 You should see the iron titan...
 CRAZY!